Navigating the Changing Business Landscape with Technology and Human Connection

 Having one successful outbound campaign will lead to the profitable outcome of the next.
 At Infinityn International, we generally work with high-value software solutions, target prospects in the Enterprise Market and engage globally.
 We’ve written this guide to the most essential elements of an outbound campaign to help you maximize the impact of your engagements.

 For products that command a high price, the prospective buyers are a suite of decision-making stakeholders in large organizations.
-Selling to enterprises requires a significant volume of interaction, engagement and communication.
-An effective sales organization will split up the responsibilities of outreach so some members will focus on prospecting (opening new business) and others on closing.
+Selling to enterprises requires a significant volume of interaction, engagement, and communication.
+An effective sales organization will split up the responsibilities of outreach so some members will focus on prospecting (opening a new business) and others on closing.
 The ultimate goal of sales development outreach is to generate a healthy pipeline of new opportunities for the closers to convert.

 Modern B2B enterprise sales organizations rely on mobile, remote Sales Development teams to execute effective outbound campaigns.
 This is the bedrock of their success and growth.
-A Sales Development team is responsible for identifying, connecting with and qualifying prospective new buyers around the world for products that require multiple engagements and touch points.
+A Sales Development team is responsible for identifying, connecting with, and qualifying prospective new buyers around the world for products that require multiple engagements and touchpoints.

 A successful outbound campaign depends upon the specialization of sales roles, with different salespeople focused on specific & specialized roles: a segment of the sales team dedicated to opening and nurturing new business opportunities, another segment dedicated to converting them from prospects to buyers and another dedicated to the continued success of the customer.
 This division of labor—with a team dedicated solely to the process of initial outreach—is the most important dimension of an effective outbound campaign.

 Sales Development and the specialization of sales roles were first adopted by companies within the B2B technology & software world during the 1980s.
-Fast-growing enterprises like Oracle Corporation—founded in 1977—discovered that they needed to specialize roles & duties within their sales force in order to efficiently manage long sales cycles and effectively sell products that required a high degree of trust between the vendor and the buyer.
+Fast-growing enterprises like Oracle Corporation—founded in 1977—discovered that they needed to specialize roles & duties within their sales force to efficiently manage long sales cycles and effectively sell products that required a high degree of trust between the vendor and the buyer.

 Accordingly, this higher degree of trust necessitates a greater volume of communication, too much for a single team or salesperson to manage over the course of an entire sales cycle.
 Therefore, Oracle decided that one segment of the sales force would focus on opening new business opportunities and others would concentrate their efforts on closing those opportunities.
 This model would soon be adopted throughout the technology sector.

-Compared to an Outside/Field Sales Model, with salespeople going into the field to physically interact with prospective new buyers, utilizing an Inside Sales team to nurture prospects through the sales funnel turned out to be a perfect fit for Oracle’s growth during the 1980s, since they didn’t have the resources to commit permanently on a global level and couldn’t front the cost of sending sales people out into the field simply to generate new leads to be followed up on at a later time.
-Therefore, having a mobile, telephone-based sales team to develop new business opportunities with enterprise customers over the phone was perfect for an upstart software company like Oracle that had just started to embark upon a journey of aggressive global expansion during the mid-1980s.
+Compared to an Outside/Field Sales Model, with salespeople going into the field to physically interact with prospective new buyers, utilizing an Inside Sales team to nurture prospects through the sales funnel turned out to be a perfect fit for Oracle’s growth during the 1980s, since they didn’t have the resources to commit permanently on a global level and couldn’t front the cost of sending salespeople out into the field simply to generate new leads to be followed up on at a later time.
+Therefore, having a mobile, telephone-based sales team to develop new business opportunities with enterprise customers over the phone was perfect for an upstart software company like Oracle which had just started to embark upon a journey of aggressive global expansion during the mid-1980s.

 At the time, within the sales world, Inside Sales had traditionally been responsible for selling lower-value products within a company’s overall offering inventory, with singular transactions taking place over the phone.
-Since less expensive products require less interactions before purchase, they can be completed over the course of a single conversation.
-However, Oracle was selling higher-value products/solutions with price-tags in the hundreds of thousands of dollars, which required multiple conversations, when dealing with enterprises and other major accounts.
+Since less expensive products require fewer interactions before purchase, they can be completed over the course of a single conversation.
+However, Oracle was selling higher-value products/solutions with price tags in the hundreds of thousands of dollars, which required multiple conversations, when dealing with enterprises and other major accounts.
 At the time, Inside Sales was considered a supporting role within an organization, whose job was either to purely focus on lower-value transactions or to support the outside/field sales team.
-Seley’s idea was to utilize an Inside Sales team to perform a Sales Development function for higher-value products & solutions in order to nurture prospective new buyers through the various stages of the buying process.
+Seley’s idea was to utilize an Inside Sales team to perform a Sales Development function for higher-value products & solutions to nurture prospective new buyers through the various stages of the buying process.

-Utilizing this new method of generating, qualifying and closing new business opportunities, Seley built Oracle’s Inside Sales organization from the ground up.
+Utilizing this new method of generating, qualifying, and closing new business opportunities, Seley built Oracle’s Inside Sales organization from the ground up.
 During her tenure from 1980 to 1990, she took Oracle from, “0-$15M in the U.S and 0-$10M outside the U.S”, as stated by herself in her LinkedIn profile.

 Nowadays, of course, Oracle is a perennial Fortune 500 company worth billions of dollars, the Inside Sales Model dominates amongst B2B enterprises, and the Sales Development function has become an essential element for companies that sell high-value products or solutions, particularly within the technology industry.

-Over the years, Sales Development would be adopted and innovated by other businesses looking to rapidly expand their global reach utilizing a telephone based Inside Sales team.
-IBM, for example, introduced the BANT qualification framework, which standardized the characteristics of a B2B buyer who had the necessary budget, authority/decision-making power, had a reason/need for buying the solution and a timeline for implementation.
+Over the years, Sales Development would be adopted and innovated by other businesses looking to rapidly expand their global reach utilizing a telephone-based Inside Sales team.
+IBM, for example, introduced the BANT qualification framework, which standardized the characteristics of a B2B buyer who had the necessary budget, authority/decision-making power, a reason/need for buying the solution, and a timeline for implementation.
 During the 2000s, Aaron Ross famously built Salesforce.com a $100 million revenue-generating machine with a Sales Development team that relied less on pure cold calling and more on the new communication tools like email that were underutilized at the time, a modification to the classic model that he dubbed “Cold Calling 2.0”.
 His version codified the traditional Sales Development Model utilized today by virtually all start-ups and many enterprise sales organizations.

 As he notes in his famous text Predictable Revenue, Aaron Ross was allowed the freedom to experiment with building this Sales Development function by Marc Benioff, CEO of Salesforce.com who recognized the value in implementing this system.

-Before he founded Salesforce—a powerhouse software company that (like Oracle) once held the title of “fastest growing software company in the world”—Marc Benioff got his start during the 1980s working for Oracle Corporation in a Customer Support role, where he worked in close proximity to the Inside Sales team that Anneke Seley had developed.
+Before he founded Salesforce—a powerhouse software company that (like Oracle) once held the title of “fastest growing software company in the world”—Marc Benioff got his start during the 1980s working for Oracle Corporation in a Customer Support role, where he worked close to the Inside Sales team that Anneke Seley had developed.
 For a time, Benioff reported directly to Seley, where he observed the powerful impact that a telephone-based sales team could have on the overall revenue of a high-growth sales organization.

 Through our leadership’s decades of experience within the world of software sales, Infinityn International acutely understands that a mobile, remote telephone-based sales team has become one of the most powerful tools that a sales organization can deploy.
 Reach out to us to chat more about the essential elements of building a mobile SDR team to execute successful outreach campaigns or continue reading as we expand upon the foundations of outbound.